XRPLF/xrpl-dev-portal/content/tutorials/quickstart/authorize-minter.md

 ## Get Accounts

 1. Open `6.authorized-minter.html` in a browser.
-2. Get test accounts.
+2. Choose your ledger instance (_Testnet_ or _Devnet_).
-    1. If you have existing NFT-Devnet account seeds:
+    1. If you have existing test account seeds:
         1. Paste the account seeds in the **Seeds** field.
         2. Click **Get Accounts from Seeds**.
-    2. If you do not have existing NFT-Devnet accounts:
+    2. If you do not have existing test accounts:
         1. Click **Get New Standby Account**.
         2. Click **Get New Operational Account**.